jeanfranc0/CuscoBID/README.md

 ## Reference

- Finally, if you use the database or the code, do not forget to reference the work.
+ Finally, if you use the database or the code, do not forget to reference this work.

  @inproceedings{farfan2017towards,
   title={Towards accurate building recognition using convolutional neural networks},